AscendingPassage.com HOME PAGE.

 reliefs--almost the last--and these expiring hieroglyphics were being

-end and the days of the Goddess of Joy were numbered.
-There had been
+inscribed, the days of the Goddess of Joy were numbered.

 How strange it is to say!
 Even while the sculptor was carving this